 In the first part of this post we discussed top threats that industrial IT and OT security professionals can expect in 2018 and beyond.

 In part two of the industrial cyber security predictions series, we take a look at the positive trends on the horizon.
+In 2017, we saw more organizations implementing ICS security solutions and integrating them with existing security operations centers (SOC) tools, such as SIEM and Incident Management Systems.

 Growing Awareness of OT Security Gaps within Industrial Organizations